saltyorg/docs/docs/saltbox/inventory/index.md

 Advanced use cases that would normally require editing roles can now be handled through the inventory system instead.

-Any variables defined in `/srv/git/saltbox/roles/<role_name>/defaults/main.yml` are available to be overridden by the user in:
+Any variables defined in `/srv/git/saltbox/roles/<role_name>/defaults/main.yml` or `/opt/sandbox/roles/<role_name>/defaults/main.yml` are available to be overridden by the user in:

 `/srv/git/saltbox/inventories/host_vars/localhost.yml`